Select-O-Hits

-Select-O-Hits is an American independent record label distributor of music based in Memphis, Tennessee, United States.
-They have been in business for almost 60 years, and distribute artists that include Johnnie Taylor, Jimmy Buffett, Three 6 Mafia, Colt Ford, Diana Reyes, and The Texas Tenors.
+Select-O-Hits is an American independent record label music distributor headquartered in Memphis, Tennessee, United States.
+They have been in business for almost 60 years, and distribute artists that include Johnnie Taylor, Jimmy Buffett, Hypnotize Minds, Colt Ford, Diana Reyes, and The Texas Tenors.

 Company history

 The early years

 Select-O-Hits, which is owned by Sam W. Phillips and John Phillips, was co-founded in 1960 by their father, Tom Phillips, and uncle, Sam Phillips, the founder of Sun Records.

 Tom Phillips began his career in music as Jerry Lee Lewis' road manager for a number of years.
 He had invested all of his savings into an upcoming 1958 European tour when news of Lewis' marriage to his 13-year-old cousin hit the front pages.
 Lewis' career came to a sudden, although temporary, halt.
 The tour was cancelled, and Tom was broke.
 Sam helped by giving him a job in the Sun Records warehouse and allowing Tom to live with him while his family stayed behind in Mobile, Alabama.
 Eventually, Tom saved enough money to send for his family in 1960.

 Tom was not satisfied with running the warehouse, so with the help of his wife, Lucille, he opened a small record store and one-stop that provided small, predominantly black-owned record stores with everything from phonograph needles to display racks.